christianklisch/servercheck/README.md

 ## Quick start

-There are three options to use ServerControl
+There are two options to use ServerControl

 * Download the latest release
 * Build from sourcecode